Xilinx/gemx/GEMX_ENGINE_UG.md

 ---------------------|-------------|--------------------------
 typename t_FloatType | Matrix and vector element type | configured by GEMX_dataType
-unsigned int t_DdrWidth | number of matrix elements in one memory word retrieved from DDR | configured by GEMX_ddrWidth unsigned int t_colMemWords | number of matrix elements that form the columns of the locl block buffer for matrix A | configured by GEMX_transpBlocks.<br> default value is 1. unsigned int t_rowMemWords | number of matrix elements that form the rows of the local block buffer for matrix A | configured by GEMX_gemvmGroups.<br> default value is 1. unsigned int t_kVectorBlocks | maximum number of blocks allocated for vector B. | configured by GEMX_gemvkVectorBlocks/GEMX_transpBlocks.<br> default value for GEMX_gemvkVectorBlocks is 512. unsigned int t_mVectorBlocks | maximum number of blocks allocated for ector C. | configured by GEMX_gemvmVectorBlocks/GEMX_gemvmGroups.<br> default value for GEMX_gemvmVectorBlocks is 512.
+unsigned int t_DdrWidth | number of matrix elements in one memory word retrieved from DDR | configured by GEMX_ddrWidth unsigned int t_colMemWords | number of matrix elements that form the columns of the local block buffer for matrix A | configured by GEMX_transpBlocks.<br> default value is 1. unsigned int t_rowMemWords | number of matrix elements that form the rows of the local block buffer for matrix A | configured by GEMX_gemvmGroups.<br> default value is 1. unsigned int t_kVectorBlocks | maximum number of blocks allocated for vector B. | configured by GEMX_gemvkVectorBlocks/GEMX_transpBlocks.<br> default value for GEMX_gemvkVectorBlocks is 512. unsigned int t_mVectorBlocks | maximum number of blocks allocated for vector C. | configured by GEMX_gemvmVectorBlocks/GEMX_gemvmGroups.<br> default value for GEMX_gemvmVectorBlocks is 512.

 The template parameters t_colMemWords and t_rowMemWords together define the local block buffer size for matrix A, which is (t_rowMemWords * t_DdrWidth) x (t_colMemWords * t_DdrWidth).
 The t_kVectorBlocks defines the maximum size of vector B, which has t_kVectorBlock * t_colMemWords * t_DdrWidth elements.
 The t_mVectorBlocks defines the maximum size of vector C, which has t_mVectorBlocks * t_rowMemWords * t_DdrWidth elements.